cdl-geneseo/geneseo-dictionary/H/Headies.md

 # Headies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Headies

 Created by  Unknown User (met6), last modified by  Unknown User (aof1) on Apr 27, 2015

 n.
 Particularly potent marijuanaTalbot, 2008 As of 2012, 7.5% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)97% of Geneseo students surveyed did not know this word.
 Out of those surveyed, 0% believed that &quot;headies&quot; had Geneseo origins.(Fox, G-M, 2012)